 How can debt management help me?

-A related perk: Signing up for a debt management plan can (but doesn’t always) stop harassing calls from creditors, and leaves you less vulnerable to late fees, assuming your debt management company pays your bills on time on your behalf.
+- It leaves you less vulnerable to late fees, assuming your debt management company pays your bills on time on your behalf.

 If you were able to manage this payment — and not add anything else to your debt load — you could be debt-free in just shy of three years, ultimately paying interest of $6,533.

 Assuming the best scenario — a 9% interest rate drop — and a four-year plan, your monthly payment could shrink to $576 (this includes a monthly fee of $49, which could be lower or dropped completely), and your total interest paid would shrink to $5,276.

 What do I need to watch out for with debt management?

 - It can be difficult to complete a debt management program.
 Most plans take three to five years, and up to half of enrollees don’t even finish.
 One reason it’s so difficult is that most programs will require you to close your credit accounts and refrain from opening new ones until your debt obligation has been completely discharged.

 - You’re paying for something you may be able to do yourself, free of charge.
 Even if you have tarnished credit, you may be able to consolidate the debt yourself or negotiate lower interest rates and payments directly with your creditors on your own.
 If you can manage to do it yourself, you’ll save a lot of money on fees.